 Unfortunately, our ego genuinely believes it is who we really are.
 Because it’s so convinced that it’s real, it will reject any attempt to dismantle it because it perceives that as a death threat.
 And so, growth of any kind is extremely difficult because the ego is always trying to protect itself.

-As we can see, exploring the nature of your ego (and learning to gently see through it) is a crucial step in your soul searching journey.
-In fact, it’s the single biggest block to tasting and embodying who you really are.
+As we can see, exploring the nature of your ego (and learning to see through it gently) is a crucial step in your soul searching journey.
+In fact, itโs the single biggest block to embodying who you really are.

-- Journaling – writing down your thoughts, self-beliefs, habits, likes, hates, and so on
+- Journaling โ writing down your thoughts, self-beliefs, habits, likes, dislikes, and so on

-- Self-inquiry – asking constantly “who am I?” and seeing what changes, fades, or dies (these are your ego elements); paradoxically, we discover who we are by seeing who we are not.
+- Self-inquiry โ looking within and asking โWho am I?โ and seeing what changes, fades, or dies (these are your ego elements); paradoxically, we discover who we are by seeing who we are not.

-- Meditation – learning how to witness your thoughts and the stories constructed by the mind
+- Various forms of spiritual meditation โ there are so many ways to learn how to witness your thoughts and the stories constructed by the mind โ one of the most common types is vipassana meditation

 These three simple practices can have a tremendous impact on your ability to see clearly and experience the truth of who you really are.